THE GAVIOTAS COMMUNITY in South America is

 "We have no priests, no police, no governors."

-There also seems to be a strong emphasis on MUSIC
+There also seems to be a strong

 in Gaviotas.
 There is much musical expression.
 Paolo: